CAPED OFFICERS 2016-2017

 - B.S.
 Business Administration

 I received my Master’s degree in Rehabilitation Counseling from Cal State San Bernardino in 2016.
-I am currently a Disability Support Services Counselor at Moreno Valley College, and in the process of becoming a Learning Disability specialist.
+I am currently a DSPS Adjunct Counselor at San Bernardino Valley College and Compton College, in addition to a part-time Learning Disability Specialist at Saddleback College.
+I also work at Victor Valley College teaching Guidance courses and the Learning Disability Assessment course.
 I have more than two years of experience in post-secondary education working with individuals with disabilities, and have also worked for the CSU system at Cal State San Bernardino for about three years.

 Non-work passion: When we have free time, my husband and I enjoy camping and exploring the national parks with our two boys.